Geojuffie/HackingEDPlanning-Team5-QGISNL/technical_guide.md

 -   Smallest administrative boundary: choose your desired administrative division layer, or your own (newly) created vector layer.

--   Country code: type the ISO three letter country code for your country
+-   country code: type the ISO three letter country code for your country

--   Data location: select the data location where you stored the raster files agesex\_\*
+-   data location: select the data location where you stored the raster files agesex\_\*

--   Year: type the year that corresponds with the raster files you downloaded.
+-   year: type the year that corresponds with the raster files you downloaded.

 Click Run